What Are the Common Mistakes People Make After a DUI Arrest?

 Having discussed the common mistakes people make after a DUI arrest, it’s worth noting the appropriate steps to mitigate potential damages:

-- Seek Expertise: Engage a seasoned DUI attorney for guidance and defense.
+4. Seek experience: Engage a seasoned DUI attorney for guidance and defense.

 Conclusion